-Michaela Frye completed her PhD in Frankfurt/Main in 2000 studying the role of epithelial defensins in Cystic Fibrosis.
-In 2001 she joined the lab of Fiona Watt as a Postdoctoral Fellow at the CR-UK London Research Institute where she developed her fascination for c-Myc and its role in regulating the stem cell compartment in skin.
+Michaela Frye completed her PhD in Frankfurt/Main in Germany in 2000, studying the role of epithelial defensins in Cystic Fibrosis.
+In 2001 she joined Fiona Watt’s lab as a Postdoctoral Fellow at the CR-UK London Research Institute where she developed her fascination for the question “how stem cells in the skin are regulated”.

 Michaela received a CR-UK Career Development Fellowship in 2007 when she started as a group leader at the SCI.
 She renewed this fellowship in 2013 and is now a CR-UK Senior Fellow.

 To dissect the cellular and molecular functions of cytosine-5 methylated RNA, we are using a combination of system-wide approaches, mouse models and in vitro differentiation assays.
-Our comprehensive approach will answer how post-transcriptional modification control stem cell fate in normal tissues and how aberrant cytosine-5 methylation pathways can cause human diseases.
+Our comprehensive approach will answer how post-transcriptional modification controls stem cell fate in normal tissues and how aberrant cytosine-5 methylation pathways can cause human diseases including cancer.

 Most tissues are maintained by stem cells throughout adult life.
 Stem cells are defined by their ability to continuously maintain their population (self-renewal) while generating differentiated progeny.
 During self-renewal, stem cells have to avoid cell cycle exit and differentiation; however, when differentiating they have to evade uncontrolled proliferation.
 How the balance between self-renewal and differentiation is regulated is not fully understood but yet highly relevant to a fundamental understanding of cell biology and human diseases.
 Aim of our research is to identify key factors regulating stem cell differentiation in adult tissues because important stem cell regulators are often mis-regulated in human diseases